 Online.
 A number of online sites provide a place to post your work, receive feedback, learn about writing and connect with other writers.
 The Young Writers Society, formed in 2004, is one of the best.
 Discussions are moderated to keep posts relevant and conversations active.
 Topics include fiction, poetry, art, photography and general media.
 New Moon Girls is a magazine and online community for girls age eight to fourteen.
 The online community is moderated–but isn’t free.
 Moving to less moderated sites, Power Poetry is a US-based site for teen poetry.
 You can post work, join groups and participate in their online slams.
 Figment offers a site for teens and young adults to post fiction and poetry, receive comments and join either public or private discussion groups.
 And, finally, anyone and post anything on Wattpad.
 It can be a great place to get your work read but it’s not specific to teens or young adults.

 When you’re ready, consider submitting your work for publication.
-The Canadian magazine the Claremont Review is one of the best–and also has the most complete list of youth-related publications and contests.
+The Canadian magazine the Claremont Review is taking a break in 2019.
+(Let’s hope for a quick return!).
+Shameless is another great Canadian magazine for youth.
 As stated in #1 above, it really, really helps to read a few issues of a magazine before submitting your work to it.
 Every publication has a unique theme, tone and set of guidelines.
 Your work may be perfect for one but completely unsuited to another.
-Follow the guidelines, send your best work (edited and proofread) then cross your fingers and wait.
+Follow the guidelines, send your best work (edited and proofread) then cross your fingers and wait